Playing Minecraft is about to get easier for you and your thousand closest friends

 With the summer update, Minecraft for Xbox One and Nintendo Switch gaming consoles also will become bedrock versions.
 That means anyone playing with those versions will have access to the same marketplace and server options as the other versions, and that any purchases made on one system will be available to you on the other -- as long as you log in with an Xbox account.

-That convergence also means playing multiplayer games on a variety of hardware is easier.
+That convergence also means playing multiplayer games on a variety of hardware is easier -- something called cross-play.
+For example, siblings could play side-by-side in the same vi Xbox could play in the same world as .
 Any of the Bedrock versions can work together, said Jesse Merriam, Minecraft's executive producer.

 The Xbox 360 and Wii U editions still remain separate for now.
 So, too, are the original versions for Mac and Windows, built with the Java programming language.
 All the Bedrock versions now are simply being called "Minecraft," while the Java-based versions will be called Minecraft Java Edition.